statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 As our goal is to make a library of easily reusable, customizable and expandable modules/views we have decided to avoid using AiO when possible.
 They require more complicated syntax and it requires more effort to understand and contribute, which we want to avoid.

+### Tips and tricks

+#### Common annotations for callbacks to make mypy happy

+- rowData: list[dict[str, Any]]
+- columnDefs: list[dict[str, str]]
+- clickData: dict[str, list[dict[str, Any]]]

+#### Raise PreventUpdate early when possible

+It is usually more readable to have PreventUpdate show up early and raised if some condition is not fulfilled, rather than have it as the "else" part of the logic.
+For short callbacks it doesn't make a huge difference, but for complex or long callbacks it helps a lot to have PreventUpdate at the beginning.

+See simple example below.

+    @callback(
+        Output("some-component", "some-attribute"),
+        Input("some-button", "n_clicks")
+    )
+    def some_callback(n_clicks):
+        if not n_clicks:
+            raise PreventUpdate
+        return some_output

 ## How to set up your development environment